-Big data analyses multiple data to recognize any patterns or trends, especially to user's behaviors and habit, which is generated from their online activities.
-Big data can be used to detect future problems such as business trends, product preference, and best route for travelers.
+The online activities of users, when captured and studied help to understand the pattern and trends in user's habits.
+These patterns and trends are useful to predict the future problems.
 This is due to its capabilities to gather data at a massive speed and able to distinguish the value of the data.
 For instance, with the aid of data generated from multiple sources like social networks or IM, banking organizations have more control and understanding of their 'loyal customers' behavior based on their clicks, comments, sharing contents, purchase, budget, etc. Understanding customers' behavior and pattern are possible since customers are voluntarily detailing their thought, opinions, interest, preferences, and they are voluntarily promoting best products and services to their circles.
-With the ability that they possess, CRM with big data is able to know what their customer's taste and personality is, and can predict what their next purchase might be they can consider this and advertise or offer discounts of products that would fulfil the customer's desire.
+By the use of all these data, CRM with big data is able to know their customers likes, dislikes, expectation and their future course of actions and accordingly satisfies the customers by offering as per their expectation.
 In return, their business would expand by attracting more customers from reading the positive reviews by those loyal customers.